Amazon

 Home Depot

-(NYSE: HD) The only company on this list that doesn't appear to have explicitly financial ties to ICE or its core contractors, Home Depot is included here due to its egregious silence on ICE's use of its properties as hunting grounds for immigrants.
+(NYSE: HD) Home Depot is included here due to its egregious silence on ICE's use of its properties as staging areas and for raids.
 Read more.

 Hulu